Information for researchers

 Translational & clinical research

-In addition to our research on the fundamental role of STXBP1/MUNC18-1 in neurons, we also dedicate our work to understand how mutations in STXBP1 lead to STXBP1-encephalopathy.
-On our page for patients, you can find more information on STXBP1-E. Here, we briefly outline our current research lines concerning STXBP1-E.
+In addition to our research on the fundamental role of STXBP1/MUNC18-1 in neurons, we also dedicate our work to the understanding of how mutations in STXBP1 lead to STXBP1 Encephalopathy.
+On our page for patients, as well as for clinicians, you can find more information on STXBP1-E. Here, we briefly outline our current research lines.

 Heterozygous deletion of STXBP1 in mice recapitulates symptoms shown in STXBP1-E

 No correlation is apparent between the predicted detrimental effect of mutations in STXBP1 and symptom severity.
 One explanation for this is that all disease-causing mutations lead to reduced protein stability, resulting in haploinsufficiency (Stamberger et al., 2016).
-Several lines of evidence from our lab supporting this hypothesis, which are recently published in the peer-reviewed journal Brain (Kovacevic et al., 2018).
-In this study, in silico analyses of publically available genomics data of hundreds of thousands of humans show that pathogenic mutations in STXBP1 gene are ultra-rare, probably due to extremely strong consequences of STXBP1 mutations for normal brain development and function.
-Expression of STXBP1 mutations in cell culture system (in vitro) show that all mutations lead to a decreased cellular level of the STXBP1 protein, implicating protein instability as the underlying factor to explain the disease.
-Stxbp1 heterozygous (Stxbp1+/-) mice have one functional copy of the gene and therefore provide a valid animal model for STXBP1 haploinsufficiency.
-Three lines of Stxbp1+/- mice were characterized, on different genetic background or by deleting expression in GABA-ergic neurons only, and report spontaneous epilepsy-like behavior and abnormal EEG activity, remarkably similar to human patients.
+Several lines of evidence from our lab support this hypothesis, which were recently published in the peer-reviewed journal Brain (Kovacevic et al., 2018).
+In this study, in silico analyses of publically available genomics data of hundreds of thousands of humans show that pathogenic mutations in the STXBP1 gene are ultra-rare, probably due to extremely strong consequences of STXBP1 mutations for normal brain development and function.
+Expression of mutated STXBP1 proteins in a cell culture system (in vitro) show that all mutations lead to a decreased cellular expression level of the STXBP1 protein, implicating protein instability as the underlying factor to explain the disease.
+STXBP1 heterozygous (STXBP1+/-) mice have one functional copy of the gene and therefore provide a valid animal model for STXBP1 haploinsufficiency.
+Three lines of STXBP1+/- mice were characterized, on different genetic background or by deleting expression in GABA-ergic neurons only, and report spontaneous epilepsy-like behavior and abnormal EEG activity, remarkably similar to human patients.
 Interestingly, excessive neural activity was detected not in the brain regions most typically involved in seizure activity, but in the more superficial neocortical regions of the brain.
-This suggests that increased cortical excitability is the underlying cause of disease at least in Stxbp1+/- mice.
-New EEG analysis in STXBP1-encephalopathy patients will elucidate if this neocortical hyper-excitability is indeed an underlying cause in patients.
-In Stxbp1+/- mice the abnormal EEG activity were suppressed by antiepileptic drug levetiracetam, again similar to the situation in humans.
-In addition, Stxbp1+/- mice showed cognitive deficits, especially impaired behavioral flexibility: an impaired ability to suppress previously learned responses and to learn new.
-Taken together these mouse models are valuable tools for future therapy design because they model the situation in patients closely (construct validity), they show strikingly similar deficits (face validity) and respond in the same way to the same intervention (predictive validity).
+This suggests that increased cortical excitability is the underlying cause of disease at least in STXBP1+/- mice.
+New EEG analysis in STXBP1 Encephalopathy patients will elucidate whether this neocortical hyper-excitability is indeed an underlying cause in patients.
+In STXBP1+/- mice, the abnormal EEG activity was suppressed by the antiepileptic drug levetiracetam, again similar to the situation in humans.
+In addition, STXBP1+/- mice showed cognitive deficits, especially impaired behavioral flexibility: an impaired ability to suppress previously learned responses and to learn new.
+Taken together, these mouse models are valuable tools for future therapy design because they model the situation in patients closely (construct validity), they show strikingly similar deficits (face validity) and respond in the same way to the same intervention (predictive validity).